-Our results of operations could be adversely affected by general conditions in the global economy and in the global financial markets.
-The recent global financial crisis caused extreme volatility and disruptions in the capital and credit markets.
-A severe or prolonged economic downtum, such as the recent global financial crisis, could result in a variety of risks to our business, including, weakened demand for our product candidates and our ability to raise additional capital when needed on acceptable terms, if at all.
+Our results of operations could be adversely affected by general conditions in the global economy and in the global financial and stock markets.
+Global financial crises cause extreme volatility and disruptions in the capital and credit markets.
+A severe or prolonged economic downturn, such as the recent global financial crisis, could result in a variety of risks to our business, including, weakened demand for our product candidates and our ability to raise additional capital when needed on acceptable terms, if at all.
 A weak or declining economy could also strain our suppliers, possibly resulting in supply disruption, or cause our customers to delay making payments for our services.
 Any of the foregoing could harm our business and we cannot anticipate all of the ways in which the current economic climate and financial market conditions could adversely impact our business.